Nwankwo Kanu: Early career

-Born in Owerri, Imo state, Nigeria, Kanu began his career at Nigerian league club Federation Works, before moving to Iwuanyanwu Nationale.
-After a notable performance at the U-17 World Championships, he was signed by Dutch Eredivisie AFC Ajax in 1993 for an undisclosed fee.
+Born in Owerri, Imo State, Kanu began his career at local side Federation Works before moving to Iwuanyanwu Nationale.
+After a notable performance in Nigeria's victorious U-17 World Championship campaign, he was signed by Dutch giants Ajax in 1993 for an undisclosed fee.
 He made his Ajax debut that year and went on to score 25 goals in 54 appearances.
-Kanu also came on as a sub in Ajax's 1995 UEFA Champions League final win over AC Milan.
-And the next year he started in the 1996 UEFA Champions League Final against Juventus.
+Kanu also came on as a sub in Ajax's 1995 UEFA Champions League final 1–0 win over AC Milan.
+The next year, Ajax reached the final again, but lost to Juventus on penalties.
+Kanu started and played the entirety of that match.

-Inter
+Inter Milan

 In 1996, Ajax sold Kanu to Serie A side Inter Milan for around $4.7 million.
 That summer he captained the Nigeria national team that won gold at the Olympics, and scored two late goals in the semi-finals against powerhouses Brazil to overturn a 2–3 scoreline into a 4–3 win in extra time.
 Kanu was also named African Footballer of the Year for that year.

 However, soon after returning from the Olympics, Kanu underwent a medical examination at Inter, which revealed a serious heart defect, and it was believed by doctors that his career was over.

+Inter could have resolved the contract for not having passed the medical test, but instead Inter president Massimo Moratti decided to keep the player and paid the risky operation in the best clinic for chirurgical heart operations in Cleveland to replace an aortic valve caused by an innate malformation.

-He underwent successful surgery in November to replace an aortic valve, and did not return to his club until April 1997.
-In interviews, Kanu frequently cites his faith as a Christian, and has often mentioned this trying time of his career as an occasion when he prayed to God.
+He underwent successful surgery in November and did not return to his club until April 1997.
+In interviews, Kanu frequently cites his faith as a Christian, and to be grateful to Moratti, he has often mentioned this trying time of his career as an occasion when he prayed to God.
 Kanu's experience also led to his founding the Kanu Heart Foundation, an organisation that helps predominantly young African children who suffer heart defects and whose work was expanded to provide aid for homeless children in 2008.